 The –times is important to ensure that file modification dates are kept unchanged.
 Please note the different path pattern for the SpamAssassin-formatted files.

-The IP addresses from which transfer are to be allowed are specified in the “Subscription” tab of the Self Service.
+The IP addresses which you want to transfer from are specified in the “Subscription” tab of the Self Service.
 It takes a couple of minutes until IP addresses have been propagated to all of the rsync mirror servers.
 IP addresses are activated if a valid, paid subscription (or a free trial subscription) is found.

-Reputation and trust is built over time.
-That is the main reason why the data at dnswl.org changes rather slowly (especially when compared to DNS blacklists).
-It is therefor usually sufficient to run rsync once an hour.
+Since reputation and trust are built over time, dnswl.org data changes rather slowly (especially when compared to typical DNS blacklists).
+It is therefor usually sufficient to run rsync once or twice an hour.
 We ask you not to run your downloads at the full hour, but at a random minute within an hour.